MicroCODE-App-Template/.github/profile/README.md

 ### Gravity Updates

 We maintain a separate reference copy of the original Gravity boilerplate to track upstream changes.
-Updates are evaluated and selectively integrated into MicroCODE Web App to maintain compatibility while preserving our customizations.
+Updates are evaluated and selectively integrated into MicroCODE App Template to maintain compatibility while preserving our customizations.

 ### Version Management